glints-dev/bug-bounty/README.md

 * Open ports without an accompanying proof-of-concept demonstrating vulnerability.
 * Recently disclosed 0day vulnerabilities.
 We need time to patch our systems just like everyone else - please give us two weeks before reporting these types of issues.
 * Open Redirects
+* Leakage of possibly sensitive query parameters (e.g. tokens with limited lifetime) to trusted third parties, including but not limited to: Google, Facebook, Amplitude, Front App, LinkedIn and Hotjar

 # Rewards